shins777/PaLM2-with-Enterprise-Search/README.md

 [Command Line]

-To deploy the images in Artifact registry in GCP, refer to the following url.
+To deploy the images in the Artifact registry in GCP, refer to the following url.

 https://cloud.google.com/run/docs/deploying#command-line